shraddha375/sdram_controller/README.md

 - AUTO REFRESH is a built-in refresh mechanism in SDRAM.
 - The memory controller issues a single command, and the SDRAM itself cycles through all the row addresses automatically.
 - This reduces the burden on the memory controller.
+- Since the refresh is performed on all storage cells in a row, this is referred to as row addressing.

+To avoid Row Hammer, we issue two AUTOREFRESH command.

 ### Commands
 <p align="center">